aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/format3d/_index.md

 ### getLightingAngle() {#getLightingAngle--}

+<b>@deprecated.</b> Please use the 'lightingAngle' property instead.
 Gets and sets the lighting angle.
 Range from 0 to 359.9 degrees.

 ```javascript
 getLightingAngle() : number;